Tool Safety · 2–5 min toolbox talk

 Safety Reminders

-- Inspect hoses before connecting.
+- Check hoses and fittings before use.

-- Wear hearing protection.
+- Wear hearing protection when needed.

 Ask the Crew